Prenuptial Agreement in Ontario: What You Need to Know Before Marriage

 Contrary to what others believe, a prenuptial agreement can help guarantee the right to spousal sport in the event of divorce.
 This will give married couples more peace of mind as they enter the marriage.

-A prenup in Ontario, Canada, doesn’t only protect both spouses.
-It can also provide legal protection for your children.
-If you or your spouse don’t yet have children, you can include specific provisions for them in the prenuptial agreement.
+Prenups in Ontario, Canada, offer protection not only for both spouses but also for your children.
+If you or your spouse do not yet have children, you can include specific provisions for future children in the prenuptial agreement.

 Specifically, a prenuptial agreement allows married couples to plan how any existing or future children will be brought up morally and educationally.
 You and your spouse can agree on the following specifications in your prenup.